Minister for Aboriginal Affairs, Minister for Disability Services and Community Development, Minister for Sport and Recreation, Minister for Women

 Jacquie is and has been involved in many community organisations, including Business East, Kingborough & Huon Business Enterprise Centre, Neighbourhood Houses, Prison Fellowship, School Councils and a Community Legal Centre.

-Jacquie understands, and is passionate about, the issues that affect Tasmanian families and small businesses, as well as health, the environment, the rising cost of living and the struggle to make ends meet.
-Other issues she feels strongly about include family violence, family breakdown, carers, ageing, child abuse, raising teenagers and caring for loved ones with disability.
+Jacquie understands, and is passionate about the issues that affect Tasmanian families and small businesses, as well as health, the environment, the rising cost of living and the struggle to make ends meet.
+Other issues she feels strongly about include family violence, family breakdown, reconciliation, carers, ageing, child abuse, raising teenagers and caring for loved ones with disability.